-Although the National Building Code permits various types of materials for eave protection, for best roof performance, CASMA recommends the use of self-adhering modified asphalt membranes for ice dam protection on sloped roofs.
-Since ice dams can be severe on lower slopes, the membrane should extend a minimum of 900 mm (36") beyond the interior wall.
+For best roof performance CASMA recommends the use of self-adhering waterproofing membranes.
+Since ice dams can be more severe on lower slopes, the membrane should extend up to a minimum of 900 mm (36") beyond the interior face of the exterior wall.
 Apply the membrane according to the manufacturer's instructions.

-Additional information on shingling low slope roofs can be found in the Canadian Standards Association Standard A123.51-14 Asphalt Shingle Application on Roof Slopes 1:6 and steeper.
+For additional installation details, please refer to the Manufacturer’s installation instructions and the Canadian Standards Association (CSA) A123.51-14 Asphalt Shingle Application on Roof Slopes 1:6 and steeper.

 The information contained in this bulletin is for general education and is not intended to replace advice from a qualified contractor or direction on usage/installation from the manufacturer.
 Consumers should be aware of the safety hazards associated with work on roofs and, before doing so themselves, should consider following CASMA s advice of using qualified contractors.
 This bulletin may be reproduced with permission on condition that it be reproduced in whole, unedited, with attribution of copyright to CASMA.

 © Copyright 1989 - Canadian Asphalt Shingle Manufacturers' Association.
 All Rights Reserved.